 This course provides a field experience under the supervision of a member of the environmental studies faculty.
 The specific form and requirements of the practicum, e.g. internship, service learning, etc., is developed in close consultation with the instructor.
 Students share their reflections on the experience during the semester and make a formal presentation of the results.

-This course is the senior capstone for all students majoring in Environmental Studies.
+This course is the senior capstone for all students majoring in environmental studies.
 A broad topic of pivotal importance to the field is selected annually.
-Each student prepares an independent research project on a specific aspect of the topic, closely mentored by faculty of the Environmental Studies program.
+Each student prepares an independent research project on a specific aspect of the topic, closely mentored by faculty of the environmental studies program.
 The course is taught in the fall semester, but students begin preparation through required summer reading.
-The fall semester is a structured research/writing seminar that culminates in a formal written and oral presentation of the student's findings.
+The fall semester is a structured research/writing seminar that culminates in a formal written and oral presentation of the student’s findings.

 Home to nearly 10,000 undergraduate and graduate students, Seton Hall has reached new heights in academic excellence, faculty research and student success.
 Ready to take the next steps on your academic or career path?